Hillfillie/hello-world/README.md

 # hello-world
 My first repository on Github!
-I am artist, transitioning into coding for the first time.
+I am an artist, transitioning into coding for the first time.
 I am really digging it so far, and hope I continue.